psmoveservice/psmove-ue4/README.md

 Then refresh your code (in Windows, right click on .uproject; in Mac, use File>Refresh XCode Project from within editor) and build your project.

-If you are using Windows then getting the controller connected and the camera working requires a little work.
-Be sure to read the [psmoveapi WINDOWS_EXTRA](https://github.com/cboulay/psmoveapi/blob/master/WINDOWS_EXTRA) notes.

 # Use

 For example, from the default blank project: